The Company currently holds three Tunisia concessions that comprise a diverse portfolio of development and exploration assets.

-The Company currently produces oil and gas in Tunisia through its various working interests in two of the five Oil & Gas Concessions.
+The Company currently produces oil and gas in Tunisia through its various working interests in two of the three Oil & Gas Concessions.
 This production can be sustained with low-risk development drilling, with significant growth opportunities over the medium to long term with high-impact near-field exploration within the Company’s additional concession areas.

 Schematic illustration showing plays and trap types across Serinus Energy plc’s concessions in Tunisa.